 Part of being a good marketer is knowing which marketing metrics measure which specific goals.
 This is content marketing metrics 101.
 But what’s less obvious is how the content marketing funnel affects which marketing metrics you should be using.
-Once you add TOFU, MOFU, and BOFU content into the mix, are you still measuring the right metrics for the right goal?
+Once you add top-of-funnel (TOFU), middle-of-funnel (MOFU), and bottom-of-funnel (BOFU) content into the mix, are you still measuring the right metrics for the right goal?
 It’s very possible that you aren’t, and that can misinform your content marketing efforts for the future.

 It’s just as important to match content marketing metrics to the right stage of the funnel as it is to understand which marketing metrics measure what.
 That’s why we’ve created a handy overview of which metrics you should use to track the performance of TOFU, MOFU, and BOFU content.

-The goal for top-of-funnel (TOFU) content is to increase reach and build awareness of your brand in the right pool of customers.
-This is sometimes referred to as “aided awareness”, and in more traditional terms is often measured by impressions or gross rating points (GRP).
+The goal for top-of-funnel TOFU content is to increase reach and build awareness of your brand in the right pool of customers.
+This is sometimes referred to as “aided awareness,” and in more traditional terms is often measured by impressions or gross rating points.
 In order to build awareness, marketers produce TOFU content that provides value to consumers at the earliest stages of their customer journey.
-For example, a B2B company may design evergreen or “how-to” pieces for the web to capture search intent, while a B2C brand may run sponsored posts on Instagram to get in front of consumers who are not already aware of them.
+For example, a B2B company may design evergreen or how-to pieces for the web to capture search intent, while a B2C brand may run sponsored posts on Instagram to get in front of consumers who are not already aware of them.